Stephen Stills: Personal life

+Relationship with Judy Collins

+Stills was involved with musician Judy Collins from 1968 to 1969.
+Their brief relationship inspired some of Stills's songs.
+Stills was a guitarist and session musician for Collins.
+He appeared on her 1968 album Who Knows Where the Time Goes and was credited as "Steven Stills".
+It was during these sessions that Stills recorded his demo album, Just Roll Tape on April 28, 1968 (finally released in 2007).
+The songs "Change Partners", "So Begins the Task", "Judy", "Helplessly Hoping" and "Suite: Judy Blue Eyes" were originally recorded as demos, with only a stripped-back acoustic guitar.

+In 1969, Stills released the song "Suite: Judy Blue Eyes".
+When Stills first played the song alone for Collins, she recalls, "Afterwards, we both cried – and then I said: 'Oh, Stephen, it's such a beautiful song.
+But it's not winning me back.'"
+In the early 1970s, Stills recorded "So Begins the Task" about accepting rejection from Collins.
+About their relationship, Collins has said, "My center was in New York and his in LA.
+He hated New York and he hated therapy.
+And I was in both."

+In 2017, Stills and Collins reunited and released an album together entitled Everybody Knows.

+Other relationships

-Stills was involved with musician Judy Collins from 1968 to 1969 and wrote the song "Suite: Judy Blue Eyes" for her.
-He dated actress and singer-songwriter Nancy Priddy, who was the inspiration for the Buffalo Springfield song "Pretty Girl Why".
+Stills dated actress and singer-songwriter Nancy Priddy, who was the inspiration for the Buffalo Springfield song "Pretty Girl Why".
 Stills also had a short-term relationship with Rita Coolidge, as had Graham Nash, which apparently led to the initial breakup of CSNY, in 1970.

+Marriages and family

 During a Manassas tour in France, Stills met his first wife, French singer-songwriter Véronique Sanson.
 They were married on March 14, 1973.
-Their son Christopher was born in 1974.
+Their son Chris Stills was born in 1974.
 They divorced in 1979.
-In 1976, Stills told Rolling Stone, "My hearing has gotten to be a terrible problem.
-If I keep playing and touring the way I have been, I'll go deaf."
 In 1988, he married American model Pamela Ann Jordan, with whom he had a daughter, Eleanor.
 His third wife is Kristen Hathaway, whom he married on May 27, 1996.

-Stills's son, Justin Stills, was born in 1972 to Harriet Tunis.
+Stills' son Justin Stills was born in 1972 to Harriet Tunis.
 Justin was critically injured while snowboarding on Mt.
 Charleston, just outside Las Vegas, in 1997.
 An episode of Discovery Health's documentary series Trauma: Life in the ER featured his treatment and recovery.
 Another son, Henry, has been diagnosed with Asperger syndrome and is profiled in the 2007 documentary Autism: The Musical.
-Stills's daughter Eleanor is a photographer and graduate of Art Center College of Design in Pasadena.
+Stills' daughter Eleanor is a photographer and graduate of Art Center College of Design in Pasadena.
 Since Eleanor's graduation, she has been responsible for all recent Crosby, Stills & Nash photography.
-Stills has another daughter, Alex, who attends Emerson College in Boston and currently plays in the rock band Stilljill.
+Stills has another daughter, Alex, who is a graduate of Emerson College in Boston and currently plays in the rock band Stilljill.
 His son Chris and daughter Jennifer are both recording artists.
 His youngest son, Oliver Ragland, was born in 2004 and named in honor of Neil Young, whose maternal family name is Ragland.